Get started with the Twitter connector

 At this point, your logic app has been configured with a trigger that will begin a run of the other triggers and actions in the workflow.

 For a logic app to be functional, it must contain at least one trigger and one action.
-Follow the steps in the next section to add an action.
+Use the steps in the next section to add an action.

 Add a condition

-Since we are only interested in tweets from users with more than 50 users, a condition that confirms the number of followers must first be added to the logic app.
+We are only interested in tweets from users with more than 50 users.
+So, a condition that confirms the number of followers is added to the logic app first.

 - Select + New step to add the action you would like to take when #Seattle is found in a new tweet